alfonsopuig/nextjs-tailwind-linktree/README.md

 This template includes 17 color schemes, all information can be changed in the file data.js in /src directory.

-Change the layout value to one of the available styles:
+Open data.js on your code editor and change the layout value to one of the available styles:

 ```bash
 layout: "tree",  // Change this